Troop-364/T364-web/docs/index.md

 <div class="card" markdown>
 <span class="card-icon">🦅</span>

-### Boy-Led, Boy-Run
+### Scout Led, Scout-Run

-Troop 364 is a boy-led troop.
+Troops 364 and 5364 are scout-led.
 Scouts plan the outings, run the meetings, and lead each other.
 Adults are here to mentor and support.
 </div>

 </div>